Buonanotte... avvocato!

 Buonanotte... avvocato! (translation: Goodnight...
 Lawyer!) is a 1955 Italian comedy film directed by Giorgio Bianchi.

 Plot

-Alberto Santi is a young lawyer who, although love his wife, often longingly thinks to his bachelor life.
+Alberto Santi is a young lawyer who, although loves his wife, often longingly thinks of his bachelor life.
 While his wife has gone to Rome for a conference of Catholic Women, a beautiful stranger named Bianca Maria suddenly swoops in his house, initiating a series of misunderstandings.